The League of Extraordinary Gentlemen, Volume One: Issue #4: Gods of Annihilation

-Issue 5: "Some Deep, Organizing Power..."
+Issue #5: "Some Deep, Organizing Power..."

 A flashback shows the climax of Arthur Conan Doyle's short story "The Final Problem", in which Sherlock Holmes and Professor Moriarty have their final confrontation atop the Reichenbach Falls in Switzerland.
-However, Moriarty survives his fall into the water below (though his spine and right arm are broken and heal in a deformed state), and is rescued by Campion Bond and Colonel Sebastian Moran.
+Moriarty, however, survives his fall into the water below (although his spine and right arm are broken and heal in a deformed state), and is rescued by Campion Bond and Colonel Sebastian Moran.
 His criminal empire is in fact a front created by British Intelligence, which Moriarty now controls along with London's West end criminal underworld, while The Doctor controls the East.

 Moriarty has built his own aerial warship, which he can now power with the Cavorite.
-Griffin returns to the Nautilus and informs the league of what he's discovered, and that Moriarty plans to bomb London's East end and destroy what remains of The Doctor's criminal empire.
+Griffin returns to the Nautilus and informs the league of what he has discovered, and that Moriarty plans to bomb London's East end and destroy what remains of The Doctor's criminal empire.

-Issue 6: The Day of Be-With-Us
+Issue #6: The Day of Be-With-Us

 Moriarty launches his airship and starts to bomb the East end of London.
 While the Doctor sends armed boarders to the airship on gliders, the League boards the Victoria, a hot-air balloon Nemo had stored on the Nautilus, and anchor it to the airship.
-While Mr Hyde and Nemo attack the crew, Mina and Allan ascend to the top deck where Moriarty is waiting for them.
+While Mr. Hyde and Nemo attack the crew, Mina and Allan ascend to the top deck where Moriarty is waiting for them.
 Allan guns down the guards, but Moriarty shoots him in the shoulder and prepares to kill him.
 Mina smashes the Cavorite engine's container with a monkey wrench, and Moriarty rushes toward the device, grabs onto it, and is propelled into the night sky.
 The League leave the airship in the Victoria, and are once again rescued by the Nautilus, this time manned by Nemo's first mate Ishmael (the narrator from Moby-Dick).

 The story ends with Mycroft Holmes (the brother of Sherlock Holmes) becoming the new director of British Intelligence, congratulating the League for their work, and telling them to remain in London should there be further need for them in the future.
 Meanwhile, Martian ships fall from the sky and descend on Woking, setting in motion the second volume.